GoogleChrome/ip-protection/Masked-Domain-List.md

 seedscissors.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 selectivesummer.com                              | Admiral                                                        | Entire Domain Blocked
 selfishsea.com                                   | Admiral                                                        | Not Impacted By Script Blocking
+selfishsnake.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 sendingspire.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 sensorsmile.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 separatesort.com                                 | Admiral                                                        | Not Impacted By Script Blocking